My name is Chrissy, and I see you’ve stumbled across my portfolio page.

-I focus my work on two main themes: developing textile sensors intended for integration into wearable technology applications and creating assistive products for individuals with disabilities or medical needs.
-I see the physical connection inherent in textiles as an apt vehicle for bringing tech closer to the human in a comfortable, approachable way, and believe that the advantages technology brings should be used for those whose quality of life they could vastly improve.
-By continuous practice and experimentation, I hope to develop sensing structures that can seamlessly integrate into assistive apparel that positively impacts others' lives.
+I am a designer-turned-researcher-turned-entrepreneur with a passion for developing wearable technology that positively impacts people’s lives.
+This interest generally manifests into assistive and rehabilitative wearable technology projects employing custom textile-based sensors.
+I see the physical connection inherent in textiles as an apt vehicle for bringing technology closer to the human in a comfortable, approachable way, and believe that the advantages technology brings should be used for those whose quality of life they could vastly improve.

 I received an MDes in Technology from the Harvard Graduate School of Design, where my graduate thesis was on developing a sensory-stimulating glove to help an individual with autism reduce his self-injurious behavior, and a BFA in Fibers with a minor in Fashion Design from the Savannah College of Art and Design (SCAD), where I supplemented my studies in textiles by tinkering in electronics and pretending I was an engineer.

 When not in my home office approximately 2ft away from my floor loom, I am most likely to be in the woods - either by bicycle, riding things that scare me, or by foot, working on New Hampshire’s 48 4K footers.